LSTUGA/MGE_pipeline/README.md

 --db_prophage: path to prophage database
 --db_plasmid: path to plasmid database
 --check: use '--check' flag to check the required dependencies
+--rename: use '--rename' flag to rename the contigs before running MGE detection
 ```

 # Database